dbushong/dozenmatter/README.md

 ## Usage

-Install one of the prebuilt binaries here.
-(FIXME: add link)
+Install one of the prebuilt binaries under Releases

 ## Development